 He was on his way to the church baptistry to be immersed in accordance with the pattern set forth in the New Testament (Rom.
-6:3-4; Acts 8:36-38), but as he’s driving down the highway towards his destination, a truck suddenly pulls out in front of him, the two vehicles collide, he’s hurled out of his car and killed instantly.
+6:3-4; Acts 8:36-38), but as he was driving down the highway towards his destination, a truck suddenly pulled out in front of him, the two vehicles collided, and he was hurled out of his car and killed.

 This is a very popular scenario among our religious friends.
 Whenever a child of God refers to the necessity of baptism, some antagonists unfurl this revered storyline as though it were Scripture itself.
 “Are you telling me that Almighty God would consign him to eternal hell just because he wasn’t immersed in water?!”

 On the surface, this emotional tragedy-narrative sounds reasonable, but does it, and can it withstand the test of the Word of God (cf. 1 Jn.
 4:1; 1 Thes.
 5:21; Acts 17:11)?
 Please consider the following: